tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 to update the ECH configuration.
 This is used to correct misconfigured clients, as described in {{handle-server-response}}.

-: Clients MUST ignore any `ECHConfig` structure whose public_name does is not parsable as a dot-separated sequence of LDH labels, as defined in
+: Clients MUST ignore any `ECHConfig` structure whose public_name is not parsable as a dot-separated sequence of LDH labels, as defined in
-{{!RFC5890, Section 2.3.1}} or which
-begins or end with an ASCII dot.
+{{!RFC5890, Section 2.3.1}} or which begins or end with an ASCII dot.

-:  Clients SHOULD ignore the
-`ECHConfig` if it contains an encoded IPv4 address.
+: Clients SHOULD ignore the `ECHConfig` if it contains an encoded IPv4 address.
 To determine if a public_name value is an IPv4 address, clients can invoke the IPv4 parser algorithm in {{WHATWG-IPV4}}.
 It returns a value when the input is an IPv4 address.

 : See {{auth-public-name}} for how the client interprets and validates the public_name.